jrp6/mlbf/README.md

 TODO
 ----

-* Implement the remaining instructions

-* More sophisticated handling on reaching EOF
+* More sophisticated handling on reaching EOF or invalid programs.